 For more information on how to help in 2023, click HERE to contact

-St. Elizabeth's Church Teen Outreach Organizer, Zach Marchetti.
+St. Elizabeth's Church Teen Outreach Organizer, Luke Marchetti.

 Do you know that we have Ukrainian refugees right here in Bergen County?

 These families fled their country for their family's safety and are now trying to make a normal life for their children in our neighborhoods.